Relating random matrix map enumeration to a universal symbol calculus for recurrence operators in terms of Bessel-Appell polynomials: Statement of Results

 (The coefficients $B_{ij}$ in equations (\ref{STRINGEQUATIONS}) involve the irrationality $\sqrt{f_0}$ and so one might, prima facie, expect the expressions for $E_g$ to involve this irrationality; however, that is not the case.)

 \item $E_0$ has a {non-locally} universal expression \beann E_0 &=& \partial^{-2}_x \log\left( \frac{f_0}{x}\right). \eeann In the regular case of single valence $j$, this takes the form

-When $j$ is even, in (\ref{Ezero}), $h_0$ is set identically to zero. \end{enumerate} \end{theorem} The universal differential expressions described in part (b) of this theorem become quickly quite complicated as $g$ increases.
+When $j$ is even, in (\ref{Ezero}), $h_0$ is set identically to zero. \end{enumerate} \end{theorem} The proofs of parts (a) and (b) of Theorem \ref{MAINTHEOREM} are given in Section \ref{UnivEg}.
+Part (c) is established in Section \ref{RatEg} and the formulae in part (d) are derived in Section \ref{DerE0}.
+The universal differential expressions described in part (b) of this theorem become quickly quite complicated as $g$ increases.
 However, remarkably, those expressions can be iteratively "integrated up" in $x$ to get less complicated new expressions for $E_g$ that depend functionally only on $h_0, f_0$ and $x$ (and not their $x$-derivatives).
 However, in doing this, as one would expect, one picks up "integration constants" in our formulae, and {\it these} can depend on the valences in terms of the initial data (classically known as the {\it initial strip}) for the conservation law.
 This situation is somewhat reminiscent of solving a differential equation in which the equation itself is independent of parameters (i.e., it is autonomous) but solutions will depend on conditions initially or at the boundary.
 The fact that we can carry out these integrations explicitly is reminiscent of integrable differential equations.
-However these differetial expressions are not differential equations in the ordinary sense and one does not have integrability here in the ordinary sense.
+However these differential expressions are not differential equations in the ordinary sense and one does not have integrability here in the ordinary sense.
 Nevertheless they are calculated by a recursive scheme that is derived as a continuum limit of a hierarchy of integrable systems, the Toda Lattice equations to be precise.
 The ability to integrate up is based on what we refer to as an {\it unwinding identity} (section \ref{Unwinding}).
-This identity rests fundamentally on the structure of the Appell polynomials described just prior to Theorem \ref{MAINTHEOREM} and in Theorem \ref{UNIVCONSLAW} below.